Last Updated on

 Maastricht Town Hall

 The Town Hall of Maastricht is a beautiful building, dating back to the 17th century.
 You can find it on Market Square.
 As well as the town hall, you can find a market here every Wednesday and Friday from 9 AM till 3 PM.
-Buy anything from fresh fish and vegetables to clothes and Dutch specialities.
+Buy anything from fresh fish and vegetables to clothes and traditional Dutch food.

 Dominicanen Book Store